Search The Inn

 Monday, November 3, 2025

-ESU Two Stage Ditch Lights
+ESU Two Stage Ditch Lights - Corrected

 Recently, on the LokSound groups.io forum someone brought up the interesting topic of two stage ditch lights and whether or not it was possible to create this effect on ESU v5 decoders.
 The effect is demonstrated at the beginning of the video below.

 This is an interesting effect and the author was ready to dive right in on it but, not for the first time, the IndianRailModeler had an answer for it.
 Apoorva always does.
 So lets jump into this and see how to accomplish it.
 We will be using the S0778 sound file so you can follow along but before we begin you must understand that the locomotive you are trying to do this with MUST have individually wired ditch lights.
-If they are not then this procedure will not work.
+If not then this procedure will not work.

 First, there are two brightness settings that need to be set up.
 This is done on the Function Outputs Sheet of the Decoder Pane.
 We will use both the AUX1[1] and AUX2[1] settings.
 Set the Output mode (effect) to Dimmable Headlight on both of these settings.
-Rename the AUX1[1] output to Ditch light dim and check the dimmer checkbox.
+Rename the AUX1[1] output to Ditch light 1 and check the dimmer checkbox.
 See figure 1.

 Figure 1 AUX1[1]

 Now to the sound slot.
 Switch to the Sound pane and open sound slot 2 which is not used.
 In the Sound Slot Properties define 2 variables named BrightTimer and DimTimer and assign the values 3 and 1 respectively.
-See figure 3.
+See figure 2.
 Make sure the unlimited checkbox is checked.

-Figure 3 The variables
+Figure 2 The variables

-Figure 4 The schedule
+Figure 3 The schedule

-Figure 5 Assigning AUX values to states
+Figure 4 Assigning AUX values and Dimmer Function to the states

 Most of all have fun!